shivalikorgaonkar/election-blog/content/note/2024-09-12-blog-2-economic-predictors/index.md

+    It's clear that 2020 is a significant outlier in this plot, having an extreme decrease in GDP growth, due to the pandemic.
+The dashed lines organize the information to showcase election years where there was growth versus loss, as well as popular vote victory versus losses for the incumbent party.
+A majority of election years where there was GDP growth also presented popular vote victories.
+    The plot below better exemplifies this trend with a regression line drawn to show the positive correlation between GDP growth and vote share.

 ```r
 # Can add bivariate regression lines to our scatterplots.

 d_inc_econ |>
   ggplot(aes(x = GDP_growth_quarterly, y = pv2p, label = year)) +
   geom_text() +